syntaxnoob/SpawnerDistance/README.md

 In the second stage it will loop around all the potential blocks and save the sum of distances from the spawners to that block IF the distance<16(A player can only activate a spawner when he/she is 16 blocks away from af spawner).

-All distances will be appended into a list, sorted.
+All important information will be appended into a list, some lists are sorted(the distance to find shortest Bigsum).

-(TODO finish the method)
+The last step will find the blocks that are linked to a specific distance(Blockindex)

 ### Requirements ###
-1. python
+1. python (3 preferred)
-2. spawner coordinates
+2. spawner coordinates (X, Y and Z)

+### Usage ###

+1. Download the script.
+2. Edit the (TODO) Coordinate file
+3. Open a terminal(Windows, OSX, Linux) and execute the following command: `python3 SpawnerDistance.py`